rohithpeddi3/work/ldocs/java8.md

     }
   }
 ```
-- Java8 has type inference but only for lamda expressions.
+- Java8 has type inference for lamda expressions.
 - While lamdas are cute, keep it that way.
 - DONOT HAVE LOGIC IN THE LAMBDA, PUT IT IN A FUNCTION AND CALL THE FUNCTION FROM THE LAMBDA.